skip navigation

 Affidavits of Wages Paid

 RCW 39.12.040 also requires every contractor and subcontractor on the project to file an Affidavit of Wages Paid soon after the work has been completed.
-These statements must be filed with L&I and approved by the Industrial Statistician before being submitted to the agency administering the contract and may also be viewed through the L&I Awarding Agency Portal.
+The Affidavits must be filed with L&I and approved by the Industrial Statistician before being submitted to the agency administering the contract.
+The Affidavit may also be viewed through the L&I Awarding Agency Portal.

 The agency administering the contract may not release the retainage until the contractor and subcontractors have filed approved Affidavits of Wages Paid.
 These requirements should also be stated in the specifications and contract.
 It is the agency’s responsibility to confirm that the affidavits have been approved before releasing the retainage.
 Agencies can Search Prevailing Wages Intents and Affidavits at the L&I website.